Recipe scaler

 How do I halve a recipe with 3 eggs?

-Halving 3 eggs gives 1.5 eggs.
-Crack one egg, beat it lightly, and use half.
-Save the rest for tomorrow's omelette or freeze it for baking.
-Some bakers substitute one egg yolk for a half egg in custards.
+Half of 3 eggs is 1.5 eggs.
+Crack one egg, beat it lightly, and use half by volume.
+Save the other half for tomorrow's omelette or freeze it for baking.
+Some bakers swap one egg yolk for half an egg in custards.

 Can I double a baking recipe?

 Yes for most cookies, muffins, and quick breads.
-Be careful with delicate cakes, choux pastry, and meringues where mixing volume changes the texture.
-If you can split the doubled recipe across two pans of the original size, that is the safest path.
+Be careful with delicate cakes, choux pastry, and meringues, where the mixing volume changes the texture.
+If you can bake the doubled recipe across two pans of the original size, that is safer than one big pan.

 Why are scaled fractions like 0.667 cups in my output?

-The scaler shows 2/3 cup instead of 0.667 when the value is close enough to a common kitchen fraction.
+The scaler shows 2/3 cup instead of 0.667 when the result is close to a common kitchen fraction.
 If you see a decimal, the math did not land near 1/8, 1/4, 1/3, 1/2, 2/3, or 3/4.
-You can measure with a kitchen scale for accuracy, or round to the nearest fraction.
+You can measure with a scale, or round to the closest fraction.

-Do I need to scale the cooking temperature?
+Do I need to change the cooking temperature?

-No. Temperature stays the same.
-Only ingredient amounts and (sometimes) cooking time change when you scale a recipe.
+No. The temperature stays the same.
+Only ingredient amounts (and sometimes the cook time) change when you scale.

 Is it better to weigh ingredients when scaling?

 For baking, yes.
-Volume measurements like cups carry compounding error when you scale.
-Weighing in grams keeps proportions exact regardless of scale factor, which is why professional bakeries always work in weights.
+Volume measures like cups carry small errors that grow when you scale up.
+Weighing in grams keeps the ratios exact, no matter what scale number you use.
+That is why pro bakeries always work in weights.

 ¿Necesitas esta herramienta en español?
 Ver el escalador de recetas.